-A school can choose to participate in either the Stafford or PLUS programs, or both.
+Note that a school can choose to participate in one or two of these loan programs - subsidized Stafford, unsubsidized Stafford, or PLUS - or all three.
 (See 34 CFR 685.300)

-Foreign schools are eligible to participate in the FFEL programs (Stafford and PLUS loans made through private lenders).
-In fact, these are the only two SFA programs that are available to students enrolled in degree or certificate program at a foreign school.
+Foreign schools are eligible to participate in the Stafford and PLUS programs.
+In fact, these are the only two SFA programs that are available to foreign schools.
 However, an eligible school in the U.S. may pay a student with funds from any of the SFA programs for "study abroad" coursework, provided that the coursework is considered part of the student's eligible program at the domestic school.